(freehand and painted in water based oils)

 The Tussauds Group bought the Castle in 1978 and it became a tourist attraction.
 It is a Grade 1 listed building.

-Was on show at Warwick Castle , as part of the Canaletto Preview Evening from 4 November 2013 to 29 November 2013.
+My original painting was on show at Warwick Castle , as part of the Canaletto Preview Evening from 4 November 2013 to 29 November 2013.

 See PRESS article in the Leamington Courier newspaper, 8 December 2016 ‘Enjoy stories of Warwick Castle’